galenlim/hackthebox-htb-writeups/_posts/2020-12-07-hunthimdown.md

 Furthermore, one post shows the Lau Pa Sat, implying that the profile owner either works or lives around that area.
 This corroborates with the general vicinity we are focusing on.
 Both Lau Pa Set and City Hall MRT Interchange lies within the Downtown Core area.

+Considering these observations, it's highly likely that this is the suspect we are after.

-The other post appears to be a share from Strava which is a service for tracking exercises.
+Now, one of the posts appear to be a share from Strava which is a service for tracking exercises.
 More importantly, it revealed that the suspect has a Strava account (https://www.strava.com/athletes/70911754).

 ![strava share](images/hunthimdown/stravashare.jpg)